Elton railway station

-The heritage Nene Valley Railway have aspirations of extending towards the site of Elton and onward to as far as a possible, new site at Oundle within the near future.

 History

 The station opened in 1847 and closed in 1953 to passengers.
 In 1846 the line, along with the London and Birmingham, became part of the London and North Western Railway.
 At grouping in 1923 it became part of the London Midland and Scottish Railway.

 Elton was the last station along the line before crossing the border into Northamptonshire towards Oundle.